 Abstract: The involvement of local people in natural resource governance through active participation of disadvantaged people in decision-making and justice in benefit sharing have been the emerging strategies for sustainable management of natural resources all around the world.
 However, closer scrutiny of the values of resource governance is needed in order to evaluate its effectiveness, contribute to its legitimacy and understand the interactions of governance attributes.
 Both at the international and national levels, there is a lack of clarity around the kinds of governance arrangements that can be implemented on the ground when striving natural resource management, particularly forest resources.
 This paper assesses the practicability and priorities of community forestry governance to articulate climate change mitigation initiatives by forest users.
 The focus includes benefit sharing process, patterns of engagement of disadvantaged groups and its impact on social inclusivity of community forest user groups in Nepal.
 Based on grounded theory of qualitative approaches and through the lens of a theoretical framework of common resources governance, the study assesses the similarities and differences between policy goals and observations of forest governance values and their impacts, explains the nature of factors affecting benefit sharing process and investigates how social inclusivity enhances representation and deliberation of disadvantaged groups in community forestry.
 Qualitative differences in the implementation of governance initiatives have increased the level of dissatisfaction among the community forest users.
 Rich users of community forests benefit comparatively more due to their control over decision-making structures.
 The formal structures for engagement of disadvantaged groups in community forestry do not provide enough space for genuine participation.
 However, proportional representation of disadvantaged groups has been achieved but the criteria need revisiting to prioritize the inclusion of highly dependent users in community forestry.

-Biosketch: Dr. Devkota is currently an Assistant Professor in the Institute of Forestry, Pokhara Campus, Tribhuvan University.
+Biosketch: Dr. Devkota is currently an Associate Professor in the Institute of Forestry, Pokhara Campus, Tribhuvan University.
 He obtained his BS and MS degrees in Forestry both from the Institute of Forestry, Pokhara Campus, Tribhuvan University in 2005 and 2009, respectively.
 He earned his PhD from the University of Eastern Finland in 2019.
 Before he joined the Institute of Forestry, he was an Assistant Professor at Kathmandu Forestry College during 2010-2012.
 His research interests include forest governance, community-based forest management and REDD+.

 Title: Twenty-five years of forest dynamics in Nepal